When your GCSEs are done, what does the future hold?

-The IB is an international qualification.
-Most sixth forms and colleges won't offer it, so if you're set on taking the IB you'll need to choose where to tale your A-levels carefully.
+The International Baccalaureate Diploma Programme (often referred to as 'the IB') is an internationally recognised qualification.
+Many sixth forms and colleges don't offer it, so if you're set on taking the IB you'll need to choose your sixth form place carefully.

 You’ll be assessed on a combination of exams and your performance within the course.

-- You’re interested in a very broad range of subjects, and the standard three for A-level isn’t enough for you
+- You’re interested in a very broad range of subjects

 - You’re happy to continue with classroom-based learning

 - You want to take maths and a language – both are compulsory with the IB

 - You don’t mind taking exams and being continuously assessed on your performance

 The EPQ is an extra that can be taken alongside A-levels and involves writing a report and presenting on a topic of your choice.
 What you’d like to create is up to you – it could be anything from a dissertation or short story to the recording of a song or a piece of art.
 In terms of Ucas points, it’s worth half an A-level.

 The Student Room member allofthestars says, “my EPQ was on something I cared about, it’s the whole point of doing an EPQ – not to boost your profile but for the love of learning and having something different to talk about in interview.”

 If it's something you're thinking about doing, read a student's full guide to the EPQ.

 - You’re passionate about something, and you’d like to develop your interest in it further